 Configure networking for Databricks Apps

 Databricks Apps supports fine-grained network control to help you secure and manage how your app communicates with the internet and internal resources.
-You can configure both ingress (incoming) and egress (outgoing) traffic rules using a combination of IP access controls, front-end private connectivity, and network policies.
+You can configure both ingress (incoming) and egress (outgoing) traffic rules using a combination of IP access lists, front-end private connectivity, and network policies.

 Ingress controls